MurderFromMars/CyberXero-Toolkit/README.md

 ### Under the Hood

 - **Async channel migration**: the original uses the deprecated `glib::MainContext::channel` API, which was removed in `glib-rs` 0.19.
 CyberXero migrates to `async_channel`, putting system dependency checks on a background thread.
-The result is a responsive UI during startup — the original hitches noticeably, and it gets worse the more features you add.
+The result is a responsive UI during startup, the original hitches noticeably, and it got worse the more features I added, so this rewrite was much needed.
-- **Window presentation fix**: the main window now only presents after the full UI is assembled, preventing the visible resize flash that plagued tiling window manager users.
+- **Window presentation fix**: the main window now only presents after the full UI is assembled, preventing the visible resize flash that plagued tiling window manager/krohnkite users.
 - **Smart package detection**: Falcond and other tools check if packages exist in your configured repos before falling back to AUR, using `pacman` for repo packages and your AUR helper only when necessary.

 ---